-Six-mile Cypress Creek Trail is set along the historic Cypress Creek Corridor, a 1,000-acre nature area and creek system bordering Bridgeland’s northern edge.
-The trail made up of decomposed granite offers a mix of pathways, with sidewalks leading to the main trail.
+The Cypress Creek Trail is set along the historic Cypress Creek Corridor, a 1,000-acre nature area and creek system bordering Bridgeland’s northern edge.
+The trail is currently 2.5 miles long and will be six miles upon completion.
+The trail is made up of decomposed granite and offers a mix of pathways with sidewalks leading to the main trail.
 A series of secondary trails composed of rustic wood chips weaves through more densely wooded areas.

 Along the trail, there are wildlife observation areas amid the trees and on Cypress Lake, as well as points of interest with benches and educational signage pertaining to the history of the area and indigenous plants and animals.
 Hikers may get a glimpse at some of the 140 species of birds already identified in the area.
 A floating dock has been installed and the other amenities along the trail’s first 2.5 miles are now complete.
 An approximate one-mile mountain bike trail runs parallel to the nature trail and Cypress Creek, connecting with the main trail in several areas.